Tag Archive for 'matching'

 More on astringent wine with meat

-In a previous blog post on the subject I quoted Tim Hanni as saying “fat actually increase[s] the intensity of [...] the astringent feeling of tannin”.
+In a previous blog post on the subject I quoted Tim Hanni as saying “fat actually increase[s] the intensity of […] the astringent feeling of tannin”.
 But as far as I could establish, Hanni has no evidence for this other than experiences from his own workshops.
-In direct contradiction what Hanni says, recently published correspondence in Current Biology from Catherine Peyrot de Gachones et al seems to show that fatty and astringent substances moderate the effect of each other.
+In direct contradiction of Hanni, recently published correspondence in Current Biology from Catherine Peyrot de Gachones et al seems to show that fatty and astringent substances moderate the effect of each other.

 I say “seems too”, because the source of fat in the experiment is salami, which also contains protein and salt.
 It is unfortunate that they did not use a purer fat, so it is still a possibility that it is the protein or salt that reduced the astringency, as suggested by others.